 - consistent with the best line-by-line models.
 It uses the correlated-k method and shows its filiation to the Atmospheric and Environmental Research, Inc. (AER) line-by-line model (LBLRTM) through its use of absorption coefficients for the relevant k-distributions derived from LBLRTM.
 An improved version of the Fouquart's scheme represents the shortwave radiative exchanges.
 This shortwave scheme uses 6 spectral bands.
 The cloud optical properties are the same as in operational IFS model. - Grid-scale (resolved) clouds and large-scale (stratiform) precipitations: the large-scale prognostic cloud and precipitation scheme developed by Philippe Lopez (2002) is implemented.
 The operational version uses four new prognostic variables for hydrometeors (cloud liquid water, cloud solid water, rain and snow).
 This scheme is based on a statistical cloud scheme (Smith, 1990) which represents cloud condensation and evaporation. - Separation of cloud liquid water and cloud solid water is function of the temperature.
 Large-scale cloudiness and cloud water contents are combined with the convective ones to provide total cloudiness and total cloud water contents to the radiation scheme.
 Microphysical processes explicitly represented in the scheme are autoconversion of cloud condensate into precipitation (Kessler type), collection of cloud condensate by precipitation, precipitation evaporation and melting. - Sub-grid scale deep convection and convective precipitations: the original scheme is the one described in (Bougeault, 1985): mass-flux scheme, Kuo-type closure and triggering, sensible heat and water vapour budgets taking into account the contribution of turbulent fluxes in order to avoid an automatic CISK (convective instability of second kind) behaviour of the "original" Kuo approach in nearly balanced conditions.
-A certain number of modifications and/or options have been operationally introduced along the years (not extensively described). - Turbulence scheme (boundary layer) and surface fluxes: A prognostic TKE (turbulent kinetic energy) scheme is used (Cuxart et al., 2000), associated with a mass flux scheme for shallow convection (Bechtold et al., 2001). - ECUME is used for surface fluxes above oceans. - Gravity wave drag: four levels of increasing sophistication: - basic linear model (Boer and al., 1984). - non linearities (Mlynarz, 1990) like trapping, resonant damping (Peltier and Clark, 1987). - surface anisotropy effects (Baines and Palmer, ECMWF, following Phillips, 1984). - blocking. - Soil processes, exchanges with the surface (fluxes at the surface, vegetation, run-off): this is based on the ISBA scheme described by (Noilhan and Planton, 1989) and by (Giard and Bazile, 2000).
-Some modifications have been added to the scheme for taking into account the freezing-melting effects of the soil water at different levels. - There are two layers for the surface: a surface reservoir and a deep reservoir.
+A certain number of modifications and/or options have been operationally introduced along the years (not extensively described). - Turbulence scheme (boundary layer) and surface fluxes: A prognostic TKE (turbulent kinetic energy) scheme is used (Cuxart et al., 2000), associated with a mass flux scheme for shallow convection (Bechtold et al., 2001). - ECUME is used for surface fluxes above oceans. - Gravity wave drag: four levels of increasing sophistication: - basic linear model (Boer and al., 1984). - non linearities (Mlynarz, 1990) like trapping, resonant damping (Peltier and Clark, 1987). - surface anisotropy effects (Baines and Palmer, ECMWF, following Phillips, 1984). - blocking. - Soil processes, exchanges with the surface (fluxes at the surface, vegetation, run-off): SURFEX package, see below. - There are two layers for the surface: a surface reservoir and a deep reservoir.